Dezső Frigyes: Career Highlights (selected)

-Following individual wins in Berlin and Warsaw, Frigyes won the silver medal in April,1934, at the European Championships in featherweight class.
+Following individual wins in Berlin and Warsaw, Frigyes won the silver medal in April, 1934, at the European Championships in featherweight class.
 In the quarter-finals of the tournament, he defeated Gösta Alm of Sweden, winning on points.
 In the semi-finals he defeated Mieczysław Forlański of Poland on points.
 In the final fight he lost on points to Otto Kästner of Germany.

 In August, 1936, Frigyes competed in the Summer Olympics in Berlin in featherweight class.
 He beat Denmark's Sigfred Madsen in the Round of 32.
 In the quarter-finals he bested Canadian William "Billy" Marquart on points, advancing to the semi-finals.
 There he lost on points to the Argentinian Oscar Casanovas who went on to take the gold medal.
-In the duel for the bronze medal he lost to the German Josef Miner, taking fourth place.
-Until 1948, losing semi-finalists held a bronze medal playoff, since 1952, both semi-finalists who lose to the gold and the silver medalist, receive bronze medals.
+In the duel for the bronze medal he lost to the German Josef Miner, who took fourth place.
+Until 1948, losing semi-finalists held a bronze medal playoff, since 1952, both semi-finalists who lost to the gold and the silver medalist, received bronze medals.

 In October, 1936, Frigyes was part of the European lineup for the annual "US Golden Gloves vs. Europe" tournament, held in New York.
-He finished first in featherweight class beating Bernie Miller.
+He finished first in the featherweight class beating Bernie Miller.

 Frigyes won the 1938 Hungarian National Championships in featherweight class, and that year there was an active schedule of national pairings.
-In the year's five matchups for Hungary, Frigyes won four, beating in the finals, Italians Antonio Mangialardo in Trieste, and Aroldo Montanari in Riccione, the German Jakob Schöneberger in Budapest, and Poland's Antoni Czortek.
+In the year's five matchups for Hungary, Frigyes won four, beating in the finals, Italians Antonio Mangialardo in Trieste, Aroldo Montanari in Riccione, the German Jakob Schöneberger in Budapest, and Poland's Antoni Czortek.

 January 20–25, 1942, a capacity crowd of 8,000 spectators packed the Centennial Hall (Jahrhunderthalle) in Breslau, Germany, today Wrocław, Poland, for the 1942 European Amateur Boxing Championships.
 Frigyes won the gold medal, beating Germany's Arthur Büttner in the finals.

-To end of his years, Frigyes recalled the 1942 medal ceremony as one of the most moving moments of his life.
+To the end of his years, Frigyes recalled the 1942 medal ceremony as one of the most moving moments of his life.
 The presentation of the Hungarian national anthem on the Walcker Orgelbau-built pipe organ, which with 15,133 pipes and 200 stops, ranked at the time as the world's largest, before a capacity crowd in the futuristic architectural landmark designed by Max Berg, was a unique experience, well-documented in the sports media of the time.

 After World War II, the results of the 1942 European Championships were annulled by the AIBA.